NatureServe-Canada/EBARTools/resources/Readme.txt

 RangeVersion - EBAR version number
 RangeStage - EBAR stage within the version (e.g. Auto-generated, Expert reviewed) RangeDate - date generated
-RangeMapScope - geographic scope (e.g. N=National, A=North American, G=Global)
+RangeMapScope - geographic scope (e.g. N=Canadian, A=North American, G=Global)
-RangeMetadata - numbers of input records by sourceand count of expert reviews RangeMapNotes - details on the species name(s) RangeMapComments - additional notes
+RangeMetadata - numbers of input records by source, and count and average star rating of expert reviews RangeMapNotes - details on the species name(s) RangeMapComments - additional notes
 SynonymsUsed - a list of the synonyms, if any, for the primary species